-WILDBLUFF GOLF CLUB AT BAY MILLS RESORT & CASINOS (1-888-4 BAYMILLS)
+WILDBLUFF GOLF COURSE AT BAY MILLS RESORT & CASINOS

 Michigan Golf Course Review

-Wild Bluff in Brimley, located just west of Sault Ste Marie in Michigan's Upper Peninsula, is a prime golf property that has been justly awarded 4 1/2 stars from Golf Digest Places
+Wild Bluff Golf Course in Brimley, located just west of Sault Ste Marie in Michigan's Upper Peninsula, is a prime golf property that has been justly awarded 4 1/2 stars from Golf

-to Play.
-Situated on a natural bluff overlooking Waiskey Bay, this 7022 yard championship design features immaculate course conditions and awesome views of the bay, St.
+Digest Places to Play.
+Situated on a natural bluff overlooking Waishkey Bay, this 7022 yard championship design features immaculate course conditions and awesome views of

 The course is part of the Bay Mills Resort & Casinos, which provides comfortable accommodations, convention and meeting facilities, and a full service casino with slots and all

-This golf course is designed so that every player can find a reasonable and fair challenge.
+Wild Bluff Golf Course is designed so that every player can find a reasonable and fair challenge.
 Large greens and tees compliment rolling fairways with wide landing areas.
-There is

-enough trouble that most golfers will need all their skills to play to their handicap - but the views and conditions are such that even novice players will appreciate the experience.
-If
+There is enough trouble that most golfers will need all their skills to play to their handicap - but the views and conditions are such that even novice players will appreciate the

 The five tee areas on each hole are defined by color-coded dice, and range in length and slope from 7022/136 (blacks), 6774/133 (blues), 6120/125 (whites), 5580 - 120/129